dadam1026/Carbon-Farming-1/README.md

 Project Structure
 -----------------
 <br>**Deep Learning Approaches 1 & 2**:
-* Our training dataset is large, >40,000 images.
-Therefore, in lieu of downloading the entire dataset on to GitHub/project directory , we decided to download them at runtime to Colab
+* Since the training dataset is large, >40,000 images, in lieu of downloading the entire dataset onto the project directory, we downloaded them at runtime to Colab

 <br>**Deep Learning Approach 1 ResNet-18**:
 * Setup occurs in the main.ipynb notebook instead of a setup python script